Unbiased estimators and multilevel Monte Carlo: Numerical experiments

-The implementation developed for the tests is available at \url{https://bitbucket.org/mvihola/unbiased-mlmc}.
 In all but the Heston model, the standard Milstein scheme described in Section \ref{sec:mlmc} was employed.
 The antithetic truncated Milstein scheme proposed by \cite{giles-szpruch} was applied with the Heston model.
 We considered single term, independent sum and coupled sum estimators.
-With the first two, the distributions $(p_i)_{i\ge 1}$ were set to approximately optimal in each model as discussed in Section \ref{sec:cost}: $p_1,\ldots,p_m$ were set empirically to minimise variance, and the tail probability $P_\mathrm{tail}$ was calculated from empirical data.
+With the first two, the distributions $(p_i)_{i\ge 1}$ were set to approximately optimal in each model as discussed in Section \ref{sec:cost}: $p_1,\ldots,p_m$ were set empirically to minimise variance, and the tail probability $P_\mathrm{tail}$ was calculated from prior simulated data.
 The tail distribution $p_i$ for $i>m$ was geometric, $p_i = P_\mathrm{tail} (1-2^{-\gamma})2^{-\gamma(i-m)}$, with the parameter $\gamma$ set in all cases to $1.5$.
 This provided a very good fit with the empirical optimal distribution $\beta_i/\sum_{j\ge 1}\beta_j$ with $m=1$ in case of gBM and $m=6$ with all other examples; see also theoretical results on the Milstein scheme \citep{kloeden-platen,jentzen-kloeden-neuenkirch} and the antithetic truncated Milstein \citep{giles-szpruch}.
 In the coupled sum estimator, the differences $(\Delta_i)_{i\ge 1}$ were all based on a single Brownian trajectory.
 The optimisation was based on estimators of $\var(Y-Y_i)\approx \var(Y_m - Y_i)$, where $Y_m$ corresponded to discretisation with a mesh of $2^{13}$.
-An optimal subsequences were found using the dynamic programming algorithm of \cite{rhee-glynn}.
+An optimal subsequence was found using the dynamic programming algorithm of \cite{rhee-glynn}.

 Figure \ref{fig:res-all} shows results based on averages of $10^5$ independent runs of each algorithm in each model.

 The graphs in Figure \ref{fig:res-all} show the estimated inverse relative efficiency (IRE) of the methods: the average cost multiplied with average square deviation from the ground truth values as given above.
 According to the theory, this quantity is constant with independent averages, and with residual and stratified sampling, it converges to the same limit as the corresponding MLMC estimator.
 Table \ref{tab:res} shows the corresponding numerical values with $n=10^6$.